opnfv/sfc/docs/release/scenarios/os-odl_l2-sfc-noha/scenario.description.rst

 Introduction
 ============
 ..
-In this section explain the purpose of the scenario and the types of capabilities provided The os-odl_l2-sfc-noha is intended to be used to install the OPNFV SFC project in a standard OPNFV Non-High Availability mode.
+In this section explain the purpose of the scenario and the types of capabilities provided

+The os-odl_l2-sfc-noha is intended to be used to install the OPNFV SFC project in a standard OPNFV Non-High Availability mode.
 The OPNFV SFC project integrates the OpenDaylight SFC project into the OPNFV environment.
-The OPNFV SFC Colorado release uses the OpenDaylight Boron release.
+The OPNFV SFC Danube release uses the OpenDaylight Boron SR2 release.

 Scenario components and composition
 ===================================